Fernwayer logoFERNWAYER

 What is this?

-Travel through central Portugal to explore three towns shaped by ceramics.
+Travel through central Portugal with a cultural expert who has deep roots in Portugal's craft traditions.
+You will explore two towns shaped by clay.
+Alexandra takes you to meet her favorite producers/makers in the region, relationships established through years of partnership.
 Beginning in Coimbra, you encounter a faience tradition documented since the 16th century, marked by blue-and-white painting on tin-glazed earthenware and decorative motifs that reflect Portugal’s maritime exchanges and academic culture.
-In Alcobaça, hand-painted ceramics developed in a monastery town that became an important pottery center from the 18th century onward, known for exuberant floral forms and richly glazed surfaces.
 The day continues to Ílhavo for lunch and a visit to a historic porcelain manufacturer, where porcelain production placed Portugal within the wider European tradition.
 You visit workshops and institutions where clay is shaped, fired, painted, and glazed.
 You meet artisans and factory specialists who work from small ateliers to industrial production — gaining insight into how materials, technique, and design evolved.

 What makes this unique?

-This experience connects three ceramic traditions that are often encountered separately.
-Coimbra’s tin-glazed faience — porous earthenware coated in an opaque white glaze before cobalt decoration — differs materially and stylistically from Alcobaça’s hand-painted earthenware and from the fine, high-fired porcelain produced in Ílhavo.
-Seeing them in sequence clarifies distinctions in clay composition, firing temperature, glaze chemistry, and aesthetic intention.
+This experience connects ceramic traditions in the region.
+Coimbra’s tin-glazed faience — porous earthenware coated in an opaque white glaze before cobalt decoration — differs materially and stylistically from the fine, high-fired porcelain produced in Ílhavo.
+You see the distinctions in clay composition, firing temperature, glaze chemistry, and aesthetic intention.
 With Alexandra as your guide, the day moves between intimate ateliers, working studios, and established institutions, including the historic Vista Alegre factory and museum.
 Along the way, you engage with artisans and specialists, gaining insight into work refined across generations.
 You are invited to observe closely, ask questions, and — when possible — try your hand at painting or shaping clay.
 Alexandra’s long-standing relationships in the ceramic community allow the experience to unfold through conversation and connection.

 What is the profile of the host?